AdinathBadwe1506/dbms_assignment/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **Steps taken**

-- first the important entities were noted down.
+- First the important entities were noted down.
-- then the important relations between each entities were noted down.
+- Then the important relations between each entities were noted down.
-- individual relations between entities were created.
+- Individual relations between entities were created.
-- er diagram was created in accordance with above steps.
+- ER diagram was created in accordance with above steps.
-- from er database schema was created.
+- From ER database schema was created.
-- database was created in accordance with the schema including all the constraints.
+- Database was created in accordance with the schema including all the constraints.
-- relevant data for the needs of the assignment was created.
+- Relevant data for the needs of the assignment was created.
-- given queries were executed.
+- Given queries were executed.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **ASSUMPTIONS**